 The Esopus Creek Conservancy and John Burroughs Natural History Society are co-sponsoring a guided nature walk at Esopus Bend Nature Preserve in Saugerties on Saturday, June 17, 2017, to observe summer breeding birds and butterflies.
 We will identify birds by sight and sound as we explore the Preserve’s woodlands, wetlands, and meadow, pausing along the way to observe the diversity of plant and animal life that inhabit the Preserve.
 As the morning temperatures rise, we will focus our attention on early summer butterflies active in the Preserve at this time of the year.

-Meet 7:30 a.m. in the Saugerties Village Beach parking lot on Rte.
+Meet 8:00 a.m. in the Saugerties Village Beach parking lot on US Rte.
 9W, just north of the Esopus Creek bridge, at the foot of Partition Street in the Village of Saugerties.
-Participants can carpool and stay for the duration, or drive to each location and leave whenever necessary.

-Bring binoculars, field guides, and spotting scopes if you have them, and be prepared for wet, muddy trails, and spring weather conditions.
-Light rain often makes for excellent birding and nature observation, but heavy rain cancels the walk.
+Bring binoculars, insect repellant, and field guides if you have them.
+Be prepared for potentially wet/muddy trails, tall grass, and dress according to weather conditions.
+Light rain often makes for excellent birding and nature observation, but will inhibit or eliminate most butterfly activity.
+Heavy rain cancels the walk.
 Children are welcome and encouraged, but please do not bring pets.